Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 Ibiza Gay Pride of course!

 Barcelona – the birthplace of the LGBTQ movement of Spain.
-The city is well known for being super gay-friendly with an entire neighbourhood just for us.
+The city is well known for being super gay-friendly, with an entire neighborhood just for us.
 The “Gaiexample” (pronounced gai-sham-ple) is packed with LGBTQ shops, bars, cafes, restaurants, clubs and hotels.
 You could spend your whole trip in Gaixample and never get bored!

-Mar Bella is the main gay beach of Barcelona and one of our favourite gay beaches in all of Europe.
+Mar Bella is the main gay beach in Barcelona and one of our favorite gay beaches in all of Europe.
 It gets super busy here during the summer months, especially during the August Circuit festival.

 Gay events in Barcelona